MRWilliamsGit/BrainAgingComputerVision/README.md

 We used 1267 congnitively normal files from the ADNI MRI dataset.
 These were black and white 3D images, stored in 3D numpy arrays that had already been cleaned and pre-processed.

-A sub-sample of ten has been included in the data directory of this repository.
+A sub-sample of ten has been included in the sample_data directory of this repository.

 ## Modeling